With 284 million monthly users sending 500 million tweets per day, Twitter has quickly become one of the largest social media sites in the world.

 A retweet is something you share with your followers, and you can even add your own thoughts before you share it.
 It will then be pushed out to all of your followers—giving them even more relevant content.
 (And they’ll be grateful you did!)

-A favorite lets the author know you like their Tweet, and will then be stored in a bank with all of your other favorites, letting users see what you find fascinating.
+A like lets the author know you like their Tweet, and will then be stored in a bank with all of your other likes, letting users see what you find fascinating.

 And finally, a reply allows you to comment on a tweet or join a conversation.

 10. Interact and engage with more than just your followers.